 2. See a show at the Tampa Historic Theater

 Franklin Street Mall, 711 N Franklin St, , 33602

-It's no wonder that Tampa's gorgeous theater is frequently ranked amongst the top in the world.
-As soon you step foot into this beautiful theater, you will see that seeing a movie here is not your ordinary run-of-the-mill theater experience.
+It's no wonder that Tampa's gorgeous theater is frequently ranked amongst the best in the world.
+As soon you step foot into this beautiful theater, you will discover that seeing a movie here is not your ordinary run-of-the-mill theater experience.

 Special holiday classics like "White Christmas" and "It's a Wonderful Life" are shown throughout the month of December.
-What a great festive event to get yourself into the holiday spirit!
-And don't miss out on the classic summer series, featuring a great line-up of favorites.
+What a festive event to get yourself into the holiday spirit!
+And don't miss out on the classic summer series, featuring a great lineup of cult favorites.

 6920 E Fletcher Avenue, , 33637

 Tampa's most beautiful natural escape is Lettuce Lake Park, a small, yet scenic oasis near the University of South Florida.
-Here are you are treated to a quiet escape where you can enjoy hiking trails, a boardwalk path leading you over historic swamps, serene lake views, and possibly an alligator sighting.
-Lettuce Lake is the perfect quick, rejuvenating escape!
+Here are you are treated to a quiet escape where you can hike trails, walk a boardwalk path leading you over historic swamps, and enjoy serene lake views.
+Best of all, you may see an alligator in its' natural habitat.